naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

 # Sequenzanalyse-und-Genomik-Leipzig-2018

-Final results from the Bioinformatics course at University of Leipzig
+This is a small part of the Sequenzanalyse-und-Genomik Course performed at the University of Leipzig.

-"Inferring Horizontal Gene Transfer events"
+This data only represent the "Inferring Horizontal Gene Transfer events" section in this course.

-Here you can find the results of HGT detection in the QUERY SEQUENCE (dead-end HGT)
+Here you can find the results of HGT detection in the QUERY SEQUENCE example (dead-end HGT).

 The MAIN directories: POCKET MANUAL, PHYLOGENETIC, and PARAMETRIC.